The Best Vegan Restaurants in Los Angeles

 Rahel Ethiopian Vegan Cuisine

-Rahel (1047 S. Fairfax Ave, Los Angeles 90019) serves quality authentic Ethiopian food, right in the heart of L.A.’s Little Ethiopia district.
-All combo platters are shareable, the sambusa appetizers are crisped to perfection, and the all-you-can-eat buffet on weekends is dangerous.
-Large parties should sit in the hut and order the coffee ceremony for the full experience.
+Rahel (1047 S. Fairfax Ave, Los Angeles 90019) serves quality authentic Ethiopian food in the heart of the Little Ethiopia neighborhood.
+The sambusa appetizers are crisped to perfection, and combo platters like the nine-item Veggie Paradise and Hudade Special are meant to be shared.
+Groups should sit in the indoor hut and order the Ethiopian Coffee Ceremony for the full experience.

 Salaya